 When you first walk into a college fair, it can be overwhelming.
 There are hundreds of booths set up throughout your high school gym or local community college, and you may have no idea where to start.
 Despite the hustle and bustle of college fairs, they’re a great tool for your college search.
+Not all schools host college fairs, so if you’re one of the lucky ones you should be taking advantage of it.
 Here’s what you should do to make the most out of these events.

 Check out all the colleges

 Even if you have your heart set on one college, you never know what hidden gems you could find.
 Personally, my “dream college” has changed at least a hundred times during my college search, and schools at the bottom of my list have risen to the top.
 Having an idea of what you want in a college is great!
 Just don’t become so set on a school that you can’t see what other great options are sitting in front of you.
 This doesn’t mean you have to have an entire conversation with every college rep, but at least pick up a few brochures to get some general information.